wp-plugins/frontier-post/readme.txt

 4. Frontier My Posts Widget: Settings, My posts, Comments & comments excerpts (with different themes)

 == Changelog ==

+= 1.5.2 =
+* New buttons on editor: Smileys, search & replace and table control
+* Frontend Author role added

+= 1.5.1 =
+* Option to hide admin bar
+* Default category per role
+* Only redirect edit to frontend for standard post type (not pages and custom post types)
+* Du not show dropdown for status with only 1 option, only show value
+* Added missing closing tags for ul and div in my approvals widget

 = 1.4.9 =
 * Issue with svn, new tag created